Ashwagandha for Immune Support: The Immunostat Principle

 • No definitive large RCT has tested ashwagandha specifically for reducing incidence of common infections in healthy adults

-• The "immune boost" framing implies pushing immune activity above normal — ashwagandha appears to normalise rather than supranormalise immune function
+• The "immune support" framing implies pushing immune activity above normal — ashwagandha appears to normalise rather than supranormalise immune function, traditionally used to support general wellbeing.

 • For people with autoimmune conditions, immune enhancement is potentially harmful.
 The modulatory nature of ashwagandha's effects creates an important unknown: how it behaves in active autoimmunity.
 Consult a rheumatologist before use if you have an autoimmune condition.